EdulaneDotCo/Mastering-Express.js/README.md

    1. Implement advanced error-handling strategies and custom error classes.
    1. Set up logging with tools like Winston or Morgan.
    1. Monitor and analyze application logs for debugging and performance improvements.
-   1. **Real-Time Project:** Add advanced error handling and logging to an existing Express.js application.
+   1. **Applied Project:** Add advanced error handling and logging to an existing Express.js application.
 1. **Best Practices:** Implement comprehensive error handling, use structured logging, and monitor application performance.
 1. **Practice Exercises:** Develop and test error handling and logging mechanisms.
 1. **LeetCode/HackerRank:** Logging and error handling challenges.